stream honey dijon's louis vuitton x supreme show soundtrack | read | i-D

-Most talk of Louis Vuitton's autumn/winter 17 show has revolved around the almost-surprise Supreme collaboration Kim Jones sent down the runway.
-Rumours of the capsule collection have had hypebeasts sweating all month, so the reveal of "the ultimate feast of prestige logos" was no small thing.
+Most talk of Louis Vuitton's fall/winter 17 show has revolved around the almost-surprise Supreme collaboration Kim Jones sent down the runway.
+Rumors of the capsule collection have had hypebeasts sweating all month, so the reveal of "the ultimate feast of prestige logos" was no small thing.

 Fittingly, Honey was an early champion of Supreme, as noted in a 2013 New York Times profile.
 Press play below.